 From there I put the original Loch Fyne into the sat nav.
 Again this was a decent drive but was perfect for exploring random B roads and making discoveries.
 I managed to make it to Loch Fyne for a late afternoon oyster snack.
 The oysters were good – although I’m not sure they quite met my expectations.
 I had mostly miserable weather over the day but there were several points were the sun shone and I got some stunning shots – so more than worth it!

-Best Things to do in the Scottish Highlands – Eat Scottish Breakfasts
+Scotland Highlands Tour Guide – Eat Scottish Breakfasts

 Oh my goodness are these BIG breakfasts!
 They make Irish breakfasts look like nouvelle cuisine!
 There is only one size – ginormous!
 So there are of course the usual fry ups you would expect but then less expectedly there were a lot of pancakes!
 And French toast.
 And in Durness at Glengolly B&B a very unexpected whiskey porridge.
 Heavy on the whiskey.

 The Lime Tree breakfast was one of the best – great selection.
 Closely followed by the lovely Pennyland House B&B in Thurso which was a slightly healthier breakfast – much needed at the end of a trip of big breakfasts!

 Scotland Highlands Tour Guide – Check out the wildlife!